linhnvg/movielister/README.md

 ## Description

-This project made with Next JS, uses Tailwind CSS for style.
+This project made with Next JS, uses Tailwind CSS for style and Framer Motion for animations.
 It's kind a [The Movie DB](https://www.themoviedb.org/) clone with a different UI.
 It has movie, tv show listing, detail pages and search system all powered by TMDB API.

 ## Installation

-You must provide a API key to use this project.
+You must provide an API key to use this project.
 You can see the [.env.local.example](./.env.local.example) file.

 ```
 cp .env.local.example .env.local